Roe I Triplane: Design and development

 The Roe I Triplane was a two-bay triplane: the tailplane, with a span of 10 ft also had three surfaces and was a lifting rather than a stabilising surface, making up around 33% of the total lifting area.
 Pitch control was affected by altering the angle of incidence of the mainplanes, and lateral control was by wing-warping.
 The control cables acted to warp the middle wing, the warping being transmitted to the top and bottom planes by the rear interplane struts.
 Directional control was affected by a rectangular rudder mounted behind the tailplane, and as first built, additional directional stability was provided by surfaces between the interplane struts of the tail assembly.
 The fuselage was a triangular section wire-braced wooden structure, with the middle wing and tailplane mounted on the upper longerons, and a gap between the lower planes and the lower longeron.
 The engine was mounted below the leading edge of the wing, with a belt drive to the propeller driveshaft which was mounted above the upper longerons.
 Both fuselage and wings were covered with brown paper backed by an open-weave fabric.
 Roe named the aircraft The Bullseye after the braces manufactured by his brother's firm, which had helped pay for it.

 Roe had originally intended to use a four-cylinder inline engine which J.A.
-Prestwich were developing but this failed when bench-tested by Prestwich, so Roe initially installed the 6 horsepower (hp) JAP engine from his previous aircraft.
+Prestwich (JAP) were developing but this failed when bench-tested by Prestwich, so Roe initially installed the 6 horsepower (hp) JAP engine from his previous aircraft.
 Taxying trials with this engine were begun in April 1909.
 At the end of May a new 9 hp (7 kW) JAP engine was delivered, and after fitting this a series of brief flights of around 50 ft were made, beginning on 5 June.
 During these flights Roe experimented with different reduction ratios between the engine and propeller and also with varying pitch settings for the propeller blades, which could be adjusted between flights.
 On 13 July, he achieved a flight of 100 ft, and ten days later one of 900 ft.
 Over the next two months further successful flights were made and the aircraft was modified slightly: the drive belt was replaced by a chain, the vertical tail surfaces were removed and both the engine and pilot's seat were moved forwards.